AhmadQasim/reinforcment_learner/README.md

 **reset() -> observation**

+reset the environment and return observation

 **seed() -> seed**

+add seed for environment

 **render() -> image**

+plottings of some entities

 return
 - image(numpy.ndarray): numpy image of the current figure.
 Useful for gym.wrappers.Monitor